How soon can you refinance an FHA loan?

 Current loan type, equity, credit, rate environment, MIP removal economics, and program eligibility (FHA streamline vs conventional refi) can change the answer.

-More FHA questions on Refinance
+More FHA questions on Refinance.

 Educational only.
 FHA guidelines, lender overlays, rates, fees, and underwriting requirements can change.
 Final eligibility depends on full underwriting review.
+Mortgage Expert, Inc. is not affiliated with HUD, FHA, or any government agency.